+Learning Outcomes:

-C.S.O.1.
+- C.S.O.1.
 Will develop an understanding of the fundamental tools, essential for a systematic study of language.

-C.S.O.2.
-Will develop an understanding of normative rules of transformative/ generative grammar.
-C.S.O.3.
-Will develop an ability to understand language as a part of the contemporary theoretical stance.
-Unit I Introduction to Linguistics (i) Language and Communication:
+- C.S.O.2.
+Will develop an ability to understand language as a part of the contemporary theoretical perspective.

+- C.S.O.3.
+Will develop a skill to interpret and evaluate various literary texts.

+Unit I

+Introduction to Linguistics

+(i) Language and Communication: